Free mental health services for heart warriors, their families, and caregivers

 In order to ensure we are using our resources as equitably and sustainably as possible, Ollie’s Branch is currently only available to heart families whose heart warrior primarily receives cardiac care at a hospital where we have a current partnership (see map above).
 If you or your heart warrior primarily receives or received cardiac care at another hospital, please check out the following resources to help get you connected with a therapist:

-• Heart family clients receive a baseline of eight sessions covered by OHHF with a therapist.
+• Heart family clients receive eight sessions with a therapist.
 This is eight sessions for each person if multiple in a family want to participate.
-Hospital staff from participating partner hospitals who work directly with heart families are offered six covered sessions.
-OHHF always reserves the right to extend the number of sessions and we will work directly with your matched Ollie’s Branch therapist to address these requests.
+Hospital staff from participating partner hospitals who work directly with heart families are offered six sessions.
 Ollie’s Branch is a lifelong support so you can also re-engage in sessions as new events happen throughout your life.

 • Hospital staff are an integral part of the care team for a heart warrior.
-We offer up to six free therapy sessions for healthcare professionals working at these hospitals: St. Louis Children’s Hospital, Cardinal Glennon, Mercy Kids, Ranken Jordan, Children’s Mercy Kansas City, Lucile Packard Children’s Hospital, UH Rainbow Babies & Children’s Hospital, and Rady Children’s Hospital – San Diego.
+We offer six therapy sessions for healthcare professionals working at these hospitals: St. Louis Children’s Hospital, SSM Health Cardinal Glennon Children’s Hospital, Mercy Children’s Hospital St. Louis, Children’s Mercy Hospital Kansas City, Lucile Packard Children’s Hospital, UH Rainbow Babies & Children’s Hospital, Rady Children’s Hospital, Children’s Hospital Colorado, Children’s Hospital of Philadelphia, and Children’s Healthcare of Atlanta.
 Staff must be working in or directly with the heart center and have been in their position for at least six months.
 To receive a referral, email olliesbranch@theohhf.org.

 • Yes!
-All sessions are completely FREE to you regardless of your insurance status.
+You are eligible for Ollie’s Branch regardless of your insurance status.
 Therapists will send invoices directly to OHHF so you never have to see a bill.

 • You will need to be physically present in the state in which your therapist is licensed in order to continue sessions with that therapist.
 For example, if your therapist is licensed in Missouri but you live in Oklahoma and return there after discharge and your therapist is not licensed there, you will need to work with a therapist who is licensed in that state.